Tell It to the Marines (1926 film)

-Tell It to the Marines is a 1926 silent film starring Lon Chaney, William Haines and Eleanor Boardman, and directed by George W. Hill.
+Tell It to the Marines is a 1926 American silent romantic drama film directed by George W. Hill and starring Lon Chaney, William Haines, and Eleanor Boardman.
 The film follows a Marine recruit and the sergeant who trains him.
 It was the biggest box office success of Chaney's career and the second biggest moneymaker of 1926/1927.

 In April 2012 the film became available on DVD from the Warner Archive collection.